gvansan/Machine-learning-project/README.md

 Update 24/10:

 - NN seems to work correctly
-- However, test data is not noisy at all.
-We should test the model on more noisy data
+- However, data is not noisy at all.
+We should train and test the model on more noisy data
 - Once this is done and tested, we can start looking at PIMM